 Get the recommended vaccinations for people with neuromuscular diseases, such as the annual flu and pneumococcal vaccines.

-The Muscular Dystrophy Association New Zealand offers educational, emotional, financial, personal and workplace assistance.
+The Muscular Dystrophy Association NZ offers educational, emotional, financial, personal and workplace assistance.
 MDA has a support network of more than 600 members throughout New Zealand who want to be in touch with others living with neuromuscular conditions.
 There are regional branches and you can phone the national office on 0800 800 337.